xiicloud/sendmail/README.md

 This docker will setup a MTA service, and set TXT domain record in dnspod.cn automatically.

-Further more, we will support dkim/tls/http.
+Further more, we will support http/tls smtp.

 ## Usage